Community Structure Recovery and Interaction Probability Estimation for Gossip Opinion Dynamics: Introduction

 Recently, the study of community detection for networked dynamics has emerged.
-The problem asks whether we can recover communities only based on state observations of a dynamical process.
-The main difference between this problem and the classic ones, especially the dynamic-based methods, is that the network itself is not available.
-The papers \cite{prokhorenkova2019learning,ramezani2018community} follow a natural two-step procedure, which first recovers the underlying network and then clusters agents based on network estimates.
-The authors of \cite{wai2019blind,schaub2020blind,roddenberry2020exact} introduce the framework of blind community detection, which uses sample covariance matrices of agent states from multiple trajectories to recover the community structure.
-The author in~\cite{peixoto2019network} investigates simultaneously reconstructing the topology and the community structure for an epidemic model and an Ising model. {Recovering communities based on observations from an Ising blockmodel is studied in~\cite{berthet2019exact}.}
+The problem is to recover communities only based on state observations of a dynamical process.
+The main difference between this problem and the classic ones, especially the dynamic-based methods, is that the network is not available.
+The papers \cite{prokhorenkova2022less,ramezani2018community} apply maximum likelihood methods to cascade data.
+The paper \cite{prokhorenkova2022less} also proposes a two-step procedure, first constructing a network and then clustering agents based on the network.
+The authors of \cite{wai2019blind,schaub2020blind,roddenberry2020exact} introduce the blind community detection method, using sample covariance matrices of agent states for recovery.
+The author in~\cite{peixoto2019network} investigates simultaneously reconstructing the topology and the community structure for epidemics and the Ising model.
+The paper \cite{berthet2019exact} studies recovery for an Ising blockmodel.